Amylase: Flour additive

 Amylases are used in breadmaking and to break down complex sugars, such as starch (found in flour), into simple sugars.
 Yeast then feeds on these simple sugars and converts it into the waste products of ethanol and carbon dioxide.
 This imparts flavour and causes the bread to rise.
 While amylases are found naturally in yeast cells, it takes time for the yeast to produce enough of these enzymes to break down significant quantities of starch in the bread.
 This is the reason for long fermented doughs such as sourdough.
 Modern breadmaking techniques have included amylases (often in the form of malted barley) into bread improver, thereby making the process faster and more practical for commercial use.

 α-Amylase is often listed as an ingredient on commercially package-milled flour.
 Bakers with long exposure to amylase-enriched flour are at risk of developing dermatitis or asthma.

 Molecular biology

 In molecular biology, the presence of amylase can serve as an additional method of selecting for successful integration of a reporter construct in addition to antibiotic resistance.
 As reporter genes are flanked by homologous regions of the structural gene for amylase, successful integration will disrupt the amylase gene and prevent starch degradation, which is easily detectable through iodine staining.

 Medical uses

 Amylase also has medical applications in the use of pancreatic enzyme replacement therapy (PERT).
 It is one of the components in Sollpura (liprotamase) to help in the breakdown of saccharides into simple sugars.

+Scientific uses

+Salivary alpha-amylase serves as a biomarker for physiological stress.
+In response to sympathetic nervous system activity (for example due to a real-life stressor), the level of alpha-amylase in the saliva is known to increase; therefore, the amount of alpha-amylase in the saliva can inform researchers specifically about the sympathetic nervous system activity component of the stress response.
+Like with other biomarkers for stress, it is known that the salivary alpha-amylase response to stress is reduced in intensity in people with occupational burnout.